 (But then I didn’t vote in 2010 because I was overseas and forgot to request an absentee ballot.
 Whoops!).

-I don’t have the age to vote yet, but for my country it would be choosing the lesser evil ;dposted almost 3 years ago
+I don’t have the age to vote yet, but for my country it would be choosing the lesser evil ;dposted about 3 years ago

 voted for Obama because I had just recently turned 18 at the time.
 Haven’t voted since, because the paperwork is a headache—at the time, I registered with my dorm address; I’ve since moved every year, and my hometown isn’t the city I registered in.
 I guess I just re-register and ignore everything else I put before?posted almost 3 years ago